Israel kills 2 Gazans as fighting enters third day

 Israel Radio quoted Yasser Othman, Egyptian ambassador to the Palestinian territories, saying Cairo sought to rein in the Gaza violence on the basis of "calm for calm" - with neither side provoking the other.

-(Reporting by Saleh Salem in Gaza; Writing by Dan Williams and Allyn Fisher-Ilan; Editing by Sophie Hares)
+(Reporting by Saleh Salem in Gaza; Writing by Dan Williams; Editing by Robin Pomeroy)